 The work was funded and carried out by the Danish Geodata Agency as an initiative following the 2013 “basic data programme”, where a significant amount of public Danish data were made available for free.
 The purpose was to make geographical and topographical data available through Minecraft, and help disseminate the free data to a broader audience and specifically reach children.

 Denmark in Minecraft was released with an invitation to teachers and schools to use the data in geography, math, science and history lessons, and within the first few months Minecraft-data were downloaded 300.000 times from the Geodata Agency, and around 37.000 unique users logged in to the agency’s Minecraft-servers.

 January 1st, 2016 the Danish Geodata Agency changed into the Agency for Data Supply and Efficiency, and links in English regarding “Denmark in Minecraft” were removed.
-To download one or more of the 10 km x 10 km chunks of Denmark in Minecraft go to (text in Danish): Download Denmark in Minecraft.
+Since 2020 Denmark in Minecraft can no longer be downloaded.

 Want a piece of Earth in Minecraft?

-Go to WorldBloxer and create your own map.
+Go to WorldBloxer and buy a your own map.